yaybu/yaybu/sphinx/logging.rst

  *Debug*
   Internal messages from Yaybu useful for debugging Yaybu itself *Info*
-  Potentially less useful messages such as file diffs for changed files (which might be bulky) *Notice*
+  Messages such as file diffs for changed files (which might be bulky) which can be excluded if you wish Information on non-default policies fired by events *Warning*
   Any commands executed to change the state of the filesystem, for example chmod.
-Also activities that change the contents of files.
+Also activities that change the contents of files, but not the contents just the event.
- *Warning*
-  Output from shell commands where the returnvalue is non-null, but the return value is not being checked in the resource *Alert*
+ *Critical*
   Anything that causes Yaybu to terminate abnormally, presumably leaving the system in an erroneous state.
 Correcting the configuration and re-running Yaybu would be a normal response.

 Post change review